BryanHarrisScripts/Afterglow-Echoes-of-Sentience/OpenSource/Open Source Collaboration.md

 Applying the CC-BY-SA-4.0 license to IPs allows the author to maintain copyright, yet encourages innovative engagements with the work.
 This balancing act between protection and accessibility amplifies the creative impact and fosters communal creativity.

+**Note:** While you retain copyright over your contribution, by contributing to this project, you agree to license your work under CC BY-SA 4.0.
+This allows others to remix, adapt, and build upon your contribution, even for commercial purposes, provided they give appropriate credit, and license their derivative works under the same terms.
+Please ensure you understand the terms of this license before contributing.

 ### Summary

 1. **Open-source Screenwriting:** An open-source model for screenwriting allows global creativity and collaboration.
 This approach broadens the influence and reach of original works.